AbhijitSarode/FunWith-Web/README.md

 ![Porfolio site][P1.2]

 ### [Project 2: Roll The Dice](https://github.com/AbhijitSarode/FunWith-Web/tree/main/Projects/2%20Roll%20The%20Dice)
 Roll The Dice is a basic game.
-It uses basic DOM manipulation techniques of dynamically adding and updating UI elements
+This project focuses DOM manipulation, dynamically adding and updating UI elements
 ![Dicee][P2]

 ### [Project 3: Drum Kit](https://github.com/AbhijitSarode/FunWith-Web/tree/main/Projects/3%20Drum%20kit)
 Drum kit allows you to play basic drums and cymbals sounds either by clicking on virtual keys or pressing the keys on the keyboard.
-This project focuses on eventListeners, DOM manipulation & audio integration
+The goal of this project is to learn about EventListeners, DOM manipulation & audio integration
 ![Drum Kit][P3]

 ### [Project 4: Guess The Color](https://github.com/AbhijitSarode/FunWith-Web/tree/main/Projects/4%20Guess%20The%20Color)